Roaming across Canada in your RV

 Canadian Weather

 The weather varies depending upon the area and time of the year you visit.
-Most RVers come to Canada in the spring, summer and fall.
+Most RVers travel to Canada in the spring, summer and fall.
 However, in some parts of the country, specifically the south coast of BC many RVers spend the winter enjoying the temperate climate.

 Shopping in Canada